Gamethread: Yankees at White Sox

+The White Sox will be up to an equally tall task on offense, as they will face Yankees ace Gerrit Cole (2-0, 2.67 ERA).
+Cole seems to have fully embraced whatever new balls MLB is rolling out these days, as he has been dominant in his last three starts and continues to strike guys out at a high rate (11 strikeouts per nine innings).

+Despite getting called up today, Andrew Vaughn will not be in the starting lineup.
+Instead, thee White Sox will be rolling out the following batting order:

-Tonight's #WhiteSox starters vs. the #Yankees at Guaranteed Rate Field!— Chicago White Sox (@whitesox) May 12, 2022
+Tonight's #WhiteSox starters at Guaranteed Rate Field.— Chicago White Sox (@whitesox) May 13, 2022

 ⏰: 7:10 p.m.
 CT